 Knowing the ins and outs of the tipping culture is an essential part of your travels in The Netherlands.
 You don’t want to be rude, but you also don’t want to be seen as a cash-cow.

 There are several things you should know about the tipping culture here in The Netherlands.
 And about the service that is included.
 That’s why I’m giving you advice on how much euros you should tip in The Netherlands when you visit a restaurant, and where you should or shouldn’t tip.

 Disclaimer: Service in The Netherlands

-> Service in The Netherlands in restaurants and many other places isn’t like you would expect if you are from, for instance, the United States.
-In The Netherlands, we see it as intruding when a waiter doesn’t let us finish our food, and constantly interrupts us for asking what we want to drink.
-Eating is an experience and the way to discuss your day among other things.
-If you want to drink something extra, you might have to ask the waiter when he or she passes you.
+Service in The Netherlands in restaurants and many other places isn’t like you would expect if you are from, for instance, the United States.
+In The Netherlands, we see it as intruding when a waiter doesn’t let us finish our food, and continually interrupts us for asking what we want to drink.
+Eating is an experience and the way to discuss your day, among other things.
+If you’re going to drink something extra, you might have to ask the waiter when he or she passes you.

-> So after this little disclaimer, let’s get into the ins and outs of the tipping culture in The Netherlands.
+So after this little disclaimer, let’s get into the ins and outs of the tipping culture in The Netherlands.

 1) First of all.
 Tips are ALWAYS voluntary